JunhaoSong/cuseistut/source/abs_loc/index.rst

 One layer model
 *****************

 In the tutorial, we introduced the grid-search method and iterative location method using the one-layer velocity model.
-The advantage of one-layer is that the ray from source to station is a stright line, it is convenient to calculate the corresponding partial derivatives.
+The advantage of one-layer is that the ray from the source to one station is a stright line, it is convenient to calculate the corresponding partial derivatives.
 In the real earth, the velocity varies due to material, pressure and other fators, the ray path is a curved line, making things more complicated.

 .. image:: Ray.png